 For several years, both national and local austerity measures have seriously affected the ongoing care and support services that many spinal cord injured individuals (SCI) need to lead independent lives.
 SCI people report reductions in the care and support they receive, with vital night cover frequently stopped or reduced.
 Arbitrary caps are being place on personal funding, which threaten to force SCI people to leave their communities and be imprisoned in nursing homes.

-These cuts are resulting in potentially dangerous NHS Continuing Healthcare and Social Care packages.
+These cuts are resulting in potentially dangerous NHS Continuing Healthcare packages.
 This is extremely worrying, as spinal cord people should have the very best bladder, bowel, skin and respiratory management, etc. Only with such care can they lead the fully independent lives that they deserve.